Louise Lasser: Early life and education

+Career

+1962–1975: Collaborations with Woody Allen

-Lasser studied political science at Brandeis University for three years.
-She sang in Greenwich Village coffee shops and bars and performed in improvisational revues before understudying Barbra Streisand as "Miss Marmelstein" in the Broadway musical I Can Get It for You Wholesale.
+She began her career acting in Greenwich Village coffee shops and bars and performed in improvisational revues before understudying Barbra Streisand as "Miss Marmelstein" in the Broadway musical I Can Get It for You Wholesale.
 She also acted on the soap opera The Doctors and in television commercials.

-Lasser married Woody Allen in 1966.
-Although the couple divorced in 1970, she appeared in his films Take the Money and Run (1969), Bananas (1971), and Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972).
-She also served as a voice actor for Allen's 1966 spoof dubbing of the Japanese spy movie, What's Up Tiger Lily?
+She acted in numerous Woody Allen films including his early slapstick comedies Take the Money and Run (1969), Bananas (1971), and Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972).
+She also served as a voice actor for Allen's 1966 spoof dubbing of the Japanese comedy spy movie Kokusai himitsu keisatsu: Kagi no kagi (International Secret Police: Key of Keys), retitled What's Up Tiger Lily?
 Lasser cites Allen as "a tremendous influence -- but it's the influence to make me be me....I remember the day he said, 'I do jokes...your comedy is attitude.'"
+In 2013 when speaking to Interview she said "I love his work.
+That relationship was a very influential relationship, on every level.
+It’s interesting to see that.
+I’ll forever be influenced by his work.
+A lot of my best work comes from his work.
+Some meaning and some not even meaning to."

 Her other 1970s comedic turns in cinema include Such Good Friends (1971) and Slither (1973).
 On television, she earned credits on Love, American Style (1971), The Bob Newhart Show (1972), and The Mary Tyler Moore Show (1973).
 She also appeared in the 1973 TV-movie version of Ingmar Bergman's The Lie and was featured as Elaine in an episode of the NBC romantic anthology series Love Story.